 That’s basically what it says.
 But people who do “understand”(not “know”) this word, they say it’s something different.
 It’s more like “tears for losers”.

-The word originally comes from the spirit of Bushi(Samurai), more simply it was one of their motto.
+The word originally comes from the spirit of Bushi(Samurai), more simply it was one of their mottoes.
 You could say that it’s the opposite spirit of American “Winners take all”.
 You still take care of who lost to you.

 （”Samurai” used to have a much bigger power than average citizens though at the same time they were poorer than them）

 Or I think it’s more about your own language when you find a word you didn’t know.
-It would be interesting to ask some elderly people for good explanation.
+It would be interesting to ask some elderly people for a good explanation.
 Because in the new language you learn, you are still starting from easy words.